zackargyle/angularjs-django-rest-framework-seed/README.md

 1.  pip install fabric
 2.	cd Django
 3.  fab install:version=2.7 (or whatever version of python you are using)
+4. You just installed Django's auth system, which means you don't have any superusers defined.
+    Would you like to create one now? no
+       - The authtoken table is not created yet, so be sure to respond no to this request.
+5. Setup your superuser

 Bam, you're good to go.